GLOBAL MARKETS-Shares hit by weak data, poor results; bonds rise on Ukraine

 MSCI's all-country world stock index fell

-companies in the S&P 500 that have reported earnings to date for
+the S&P 500 that have reported earnings to date for the first

 In a typical quarter over the past two decades, 62 percent